Quantifying the homology of periodic cell complexes: Discussion and Future Work

 We have seen that the homology of periodic graphs can be entirely quantified by the information stored in a weighted quotient graph, and that this information is also conducive to quantifying the behaviour of finite windows with periodic boundary conditions.
 However, the weights of a weighted quotient graph do not generalise in an obvious way so we have no similar method to treat higher dimensional cellular complexes.

-The difficulty in generalising vector weights arises by how $q(K)$ glues opposite ends of the unit cell together.
-The boundary map and $q$ commute, so cycles appear which may not have existed because every boundary cell pairs with an identical copy of itself (also on the boundary) with some relative offset.
-Suppose though that we were to have some tool which in general could distinguish between Case~2 and Case~4 of Proposition~\ref{prop:cases} for cycles in $q(K)$.
-Since we also care about translation invariance of $K$, such a tool \textit{must} satisfy the following axioms in order to uncouple this information: \begin{enumerate} \item Evaluates differently on Cases~2 and 4 of Proposition~\ref{prop:cases} \item Encodes information about the boundaries of cells \item Translation invariant when lifted to $K$. \end{enumerate} Analogous to the weights of weighted quotient graphs, we may also require that this \textit{explicitly} encodes the relative offsets of boundary cells when lifted to $K$ \begin{enumerate} \item Assigns a value in $T$ to each cell in $q(K)$ \item Respects the linearity of summing cells \end{enumerate} A relatively simple candidate which satisfies these axioms is a $T$-valued cochain of $q(K)$ which lifts in a ``nice'' way to $K$.
-This motivates the notion of a $k$-\textit{weighted quotient space} of $K$ as being $q(K)$ equipped with a $k$-\textit{weight} $\omega_k\in C^k(q(K);T)$ satisfying the following properties \begin{enumerate} \item There exists $f_{k-1}\in C^{k-1}(K;T)$ such that $df_{k-1}=\omega_k\circ q$ \item For any $\tilde{\gamma}\in Z_k(q(K))$, $\omega_k(\gamma)=0$ if and only if $\tilde{\gamma}=q(\gamma)$ for some $\gamma\in Z_k(K)$. \end{enumerate} This definition solves the issue of uniquely pairing boundary cells by pairing all of them, at the cost of losing information of relative offsets of any individual pair of boundary cells.
+The difficulty in generalising vector weights arises by how $q(K)$ glues opposite sides of a unit cell together.
+The boundary map and $q$ commute so a chain in $K$ can map to a cycle in $q(K)$ if the chain boundary cells are in the same translation equivalence class of $q(K)$.
+Suppose though that we were to have some tool which in general could distinguish between Case~2 and Case~4 of Lemma~\ref{lem:four-cases} for cycles in $q(K)$.
+Since we also care about translation invariance of $K$, such a tool \textit{must} satisfy the following axioms in order to uncouple this information: \begin{enumerate} \item Evaluates differently on Cases~2 and 4 of Lemma~\ref{lem:four-cases} \item Encodes information about the boundaries of cells \item Translation invariant when lifted to $K$. \end{enumerate} Analogous to the weights of weighted quotient graphs, we may also require that this \textit{explicitly} encodes the relative offsets of boundary cells when lifted to $K$ \begin{enumerate} \item Assigns a value in $T$ to each cell in $q(K)$ \item Respects the linearity of the chain group \end{enumerate} A relatively simple candidate which satisfies these axioms is a $T$-valued cochain of $q(K)$ which lifts in a ``nice'' way to $K$.
+This motivates the notion of a $k$-\textit{weighted quotient space} of $K$ as being $q(K)$ equipped with a $k$-\textit{weight} $\omega_k\in C^k(q(K);T)$ satisfying the following properties \begin{enumerate} \item There exists $f_{k-1}\in C^{k-1}(K;T)$ such that $df_{k-1}=\omega_k\circ q$ \item For any $\tilde{\gamma}\in Z_k(q(K))$, $\omega_k(\tilde{\gamma})=0$ if and only if $\tilde{\gamma}=q(\gamma)$ for some $\gamma\in Z_k(K)$. \end{enumerate} This definition solves the issue of uniquely pairing boundary cells by pairing all of them, at the cost of losing information of relative offsets of any individual pair of boundary cells.
 For $k=0$, $q(K)$ will have a unique $0$-weight $\omega_0=0$.
 For $k=1$ we have shown that connected weighted quotient graphs exactly satisfy this definition of $1$-weighted quotient spaces, where $f_0$ is defined on a vertex $v$ in $K$ by its translation from the representative of its translational equivalence class and extends $\Z$-linearly to $C_k(K)$.
 However, for disconnected WQG's this may fail.
-For instance, the difference of the the two top edges of the weighted quotient graph $D$ in Figure~\ref{fig:two-cubical-quotients} has weight zero but is a toroidal 1-cycle.
 We conjecture that $k$-weighted quotient spaces of $K$ exist and are well-defined (possibly with minor additional restrictions) and leave it as an open question as to whether other constructions of $k$-weighted quotient spaces may exist in general.